-Online dating has revolutionized how we connect with potential partners.
-With just a few swipes or clicks, you can meet people from anywhere in the world.
-But while dating online opens up a world of romantic possibilities, it also comes with serious risks, especially for those new to the scene.
+Online dating has opened the door to exciting connections, with just a few swipes or clicks, you can meet people from anywhere in the world, but it also comes with risks, especially for those new to the scene.
+Behind charming profiles and flattering messages, some people hide dishonesty, manipulation, or even scams.
+The key to protecting yourself isn’t swearing off dating apps, it’s learning how to spot red flags early.

-Whether you’re looking for true love, friendship, or casual conversation, you need to stay safe.
-This article uncovers the top 10 red flags to watch out for when dating online, so you don’t fall victim to scammers, narcissists, or time-wasters.
+Whether you’re new to online dating, looking for true love, friendship, casual conversation, or have been swiping for years, you need to stay safe. these 10 major warning signs will help you separate genuine matches from potential heartbreaks or fraud, so you don’t fall victim to scammers, narcissists, or timewasters.

 Red Flags to Watch Out for When Dating Online